martinagorosito/gitPractice/README.md

 # gitPractice
-This is a repo for you to  learning git, github, gitflow.
+This is a repo for you to  learn git, github, gitflow.
 Let's have some fun!